koding/koding/README.gitlab.markdown

   - [docker](https://www.docker.com)
   - [docker-compose](https://www.docker.com/products/docker-compose)

-Koding can run on most of the UNIX based operating systems, since it's shipping as containerized with Docker support, it can work on any operating system that supports Docker.
+Koding can run on most of the UNIX based operating systems, since it's shipped as containerized with Docker support, it can work on any operating system that supports Docker.